JZBlank/Moody/README.md

-# Moody
+# Moody (WORK IN PROGRESS)

 Simple Electron App that will generate quotes.